saeg/road2fault/README.md

 ## Scripts

 The scripts we used in the experiments for single-fault versions are available [here](https://drive.google.com/open?id=0B2Vc3U9nBKO_MUpXU1c3TWFSUW8).
-For multiple-fault versions are available [here](https://www.dropbox.com/s/us5kwwcd74dh6i2/scripts-mf.tar.gz?dl=0).
+For multiple-fault versions, the scripts are available [here](https://www.dropbox.com/s/us5kwwcd74dh6i2/scripts-mf.tar.gz?dl=0).

 ## Results